lizechoo/lumohacks17/README.md

 Combine internet of things (IOT) with VR

 # Customer:
-parents or psychiatrists helping children overcome fears, ads like bug sprays or on skyscrapers, look up funds, military to help solders
+parents or psychiatrists helping children overcome fears, ads like bug sprays or on skyscrapers, look up funds, military to help soldiers

 # Three different modes-
-fear for: Spider, snake, heights;
+Fear for: Spider, snake, heights;
 Main menu to choose the modes and levels